humdrum-tools/humdrum-documentation/tool/yank/index.md

 The **yank** command permits the selective extraction of segments or passages from a Humdrum input.
-Yanked material may consist of specified input records \-- addressed by absolute line number, or relative to some marker.
+Yanked material may consist of specified input records &mdash; addressed by absolute line number, or relative to some marker.
 In addition, **yank** is able to output logical segments (such as measures, phrases, or labelled sections), and is able to output material according to content.
 The output always consists of complete